 With each of the coverage types above, rates steadily increased over the years.
 This will likely continue.
 As inflation occurs, the cost of health care, litigation, and auto repairs will generally rise.
 This makes insurance claims more expensive for providers.
 Because of this, rates will continue to climb.

 Every state requires auto insurance to drive.
 However, requirements vary by state.
 Minimum coverage regulations include:

 - The types of insurance you must buy

 - How much of each type is required i.e., coverage limits

 In Massachusetts, you need to buy a policy to register your vehicle.
 Without carrying the proper coverage, you could lose your car registration.

-Massachusetts requires you to have basic liability coverage on your policy.
+State law mandates basic liability coverage on every driver’s policy.
 This covers any damages or injury costs that you cause in an accident.
 It exists to protect other drivers from having to pay out of pocket.
 You must carry liability limits of at least:

 - $20,000 of bodily injury liability (BIL) for one person

 - $40,000 of BIL for more than one person